-Boston Bruins fire Claude Julien; Bruce Cassidy named interim coach
+Boston Bruins fire coach Claude Julien; Bruce Cassidy named interim coach

 He was the longest-tenured coach in the NHL.

 General manager Don Sweeney announced the change on Tuesday, naming assistant Bruce Cassidy the interim coach.
+Boston has lost two in a row and six of nine and fallen out of a playoff spot in the Eastern Conference.

 Julien was 419-246-94 in 10 seasons that included two trips to the NHL finals and a Stanley Cup title in 2011.
 The Bruins lost in the finals two years later, and the year after that earned 117 points and the Presidents’ Trophy before losing in the conference semifinals to archrival Montreal.